Between- and Within-Cluster Spearman Rank Correlations: Applications

 \subsection{Cluster randomized controlled trial data}

-The Homens para $\text{Sa}\acute{\text{u}}\text{de}$ Mais (HoPS+) study is a cluster randomized controlled trial in $\text{Zamb}\acute{\text{e}}\text{zia}$ Province, Mozambique \citep{audet2018}.
+The Homens para $\text{Sa}\acute{\text{u}}\text{de}$ Mais (HoPS+) study is a cluster randomized controlled trial in $\text{Zamb}\acute{\text{e}}\text{zia}$ Province, Mozambique \citep{audet2018, Audet2024}.
 The trial was designed to measure the impact of incorporating male partners with HIV into prenatal care for pregnant women living with HIV on adherence to treatment.
 The trial enrolled 1073 participating couples living with HIV at 24 clinical sites.
 The number of couples at clinical sites ranged from 15 to 71.
 At the time of randomization (baseline), age, depressive symptoms measured by Patient Health Questionnaire-9 (PHQ-9) score, HIV knowledge, and HIV stigma were captured.
 We are interested in the correlation of these baseline measures within couples.
 We are also interested in the correlation of 12-month adherence to ART within couples.
 Figure \ref{fig:example2} shows scatter plots of these measures.
+Some of these measures are ordinal (e.g., PHQ-9) and some are skewed (e.g., adherence).